Brach's: History

 In 1990, Phillip Morris purchased Jacobs Suchard for $3.8 billion, except for its U.S. subsidiary.
 A holding company named Van Houten & Zoon Holding AG was formed by Klaus Jacobs to run Brach's and other businesses.
 Disagreements with Klaus Jacobs on marketing and management strategies continued, particularly over commodity vs. branded (Brach's) products.
 In 1993 alone, Brach's saw three different CEO's, and continued to experience a high rate of turnover and dismissals within the sales and marketing departments.
 Many of Brach's sales personnel left to work for its competitors.

 In September 1994, Jacobs purchased the Brock Candy Company of Chattanooga for $140 million, a year in which Brock Candy had sales of $112 million and profits of $6.5 million.
-This was the second attempt by the two companies to join together.
+This was the second attempt by the two companies to join.
 The first time had been while E. J. Brach's was under American Home Products ownership.
 The merger attempt at that time was abandoned because of concerns of an antitrust suit.

 For a time the new company operated as the Brach and Brock Candy Company, later changed to Brach's Confections.

 In 2003, Barry Callebaut AG purchased the new company.
 The principal owner of Brach's, KJ Jacobs AG, was also a majority stakeholder in Barry Callebaut.
 As part of the deal, Barry Callebaut agreed to assume $16 million in debt, fund restructuring efforts for five years and paid a symbolic $1.00 for the company.

 In 2007, the company was sold to the Farley's & Sathers Candy Company, which in turn merged with the Ferrara Pan Candy Company in 2012 to form the Ferrara Candy Company.